 Average Cost to Build a House in Iowa by Cities

 Here’s how much it costs to build a house in popular cities/counties in Iowa:

 To paint a better picture, here is a house building costs breakdown for a 2,500 sq. ft. house in Iowa:

 Hard Costs to Build a House in Iowa

-Hard cost comprises the cost of things directly involved in the home-building process.
-This includes labor costs, material costs, etc. which play a role in estimating the project completion.
+Hard costs comprise expenses directly involved in the home-building process that play a direct role in estimating the project’s completion.

 Below are the average hourly rates of home building professionals in Iowa: